yigitaksoy/Digital-House/README.md

 #### Returning Visitor Goals

 * I want to find more information about Agency's services.
-* I want to be able to see the cost each of each service.
+* I want to be able to see the cost of each service.

 #### Frequent User Goals